-What is student life like for those enrolled in the University of Bridgeport’s English Language Institute (ELI)?
-With students from more than 80 countries comprising our student body year-round, the ELI program in Bridgeport, Connecticut offers an everyday, full-immersion, global learning environment that is truly unique in our picturesque, New England area.
+What is student life like for those enrolled in the University of Bridgeport’s English Language Institute?
+With students from more than 80 countries comprising our student body year-round, the ELI program in Bridgeport, Connecticut offers an everyday, full-immersion, global learning environment that is truly unique in our picturesque New England location.
 Our international students connect, communicate, and transform through and with each other, in the classroom and out, on a daily basis.

 At UB’s ELI, students enjoy a full range of program activities that help orient them to the American culture and enrich their stay in Bridgeport, Connecticut.
 Participating in these activities teach students about the local region, help them practice their English-speaking skills, and invite social engagement with American and other international students for a memorable, life-affirming experience.

 As University of Bridgeport students, ELI students can join in all trips, clubs, and events organized by the UB Student Programming office.

 In addition, the following activities are designed specifically for our international students:

 - UBuddies is a program that matches native English speaking students with ELI students for conversation and cultural exchange.

 - Thursday Conversation Group meets after class to play word games and have relaxed conversation with American students.